zeinmusarsaa/zeinsStartup/notes.md

  I have implemented authentication for the login page.

  I have changed a lot of my code.
 I went in and changed almost everything about my newsfeed, from CSS, HTML and Java.
 For my WS I added a like functionality, as well as the other chat websocket that we had as an example to my recipenavigation page as I don't know what im going to do with them.

+ Today I worked on my react.
+I converted all my files, all my code to react JS.
+I also had an issue with my fi les and with my websocket but I was able to finish those and work on the problems.